juanvillada/radarsci/README.md

 The final score is rounded to two decimals.
 Scores and the associated `D` ("days ago") are displayed in both the CLI and HTML reports.

-By default, RadarSci sorts by decreasing score and, within ties, by increasing `D`.
+By default, giveLit sorts by decreasing score and, within ties, by increasing `D`.
 Use `--sort recency` to prioritise fresher items or `--sort journal` to group by journal name.

 Articles are grouped per journal and interleaved to guarantee that every requested journal is represented before the overall limit is reached.
 Remaining slots (if any) are backfilled by the highest-scoring papers regardless of journal.

 ## Data source

-- RadarSci uses the [Europe PMC REST API](https://europepmc.org/RestfulWebService) to perform `(keyword1 OR keyword2 ...)
+- giveLit uses the [Europe PMC REST API](https://europepmc.org/RestfulWebService) to perform `(keyword1 OR keyword2 ...)
 AND JOURNAL:"name"` searches with an optional publication date window.
 - Returned metadata (title, authors, abstract, DOI, relevance score) is normalised and stored locally in memory only.
 - Europe PMC requires no API keys, but we ship a descriptive `User-Agent` so that traffic is easy to attribute.